 Herzegovina region, rich in vineyards and wine cellars, is still little-known to the mass of people.
 A visit to one of the three best and the most successful wine cellars Vukoje, Tvrdoš and Andjelić will provide a pleasant opportunity to try their wine fresh from the barrel.
 A reputation for quality has two Herzegovinian autochthonous varieties of wines: dry fruit-filled white wine žilavka and strong red wine blatina, which can be velvety and complex.

-You can also enjoy traditional dishes in an old restaurant with its own wine-cellar.
+You can also enjoy traditional dishes in an old restaurant with its own wine cellar.

 The cultural heritage which we recommend on this wine tour:

+The long tradition of winemaking dates back to the 15th century and has been successfully preserved till today.
 The wines Vranac, Žilavka and Hum Cabarnet from the cellars of Tvrdoš Monastery won several Decanter World Wine awards.

 Vjetrenica Cave is located in the Municipality of Ravno in south Herzegovina, only 12 km from the Adriatic coast.
 This protected natural monument leans against the Dubrovnik litoral and encompasses the fertile Popovo Field.
 Vjetrenica (means "wind cave") is the largest and the most famous cave in Bosnia and Herzegovina.
 Its magical beauty, wide corridors and halls, underground water and waterfalls, and the wind blowing constantly through its entrance make the Vjetrenica Cave an interesting place to visit.